-Arnav Bhattacharjee contributed to the IBM/velox repository by developing three backend features over two months, focusing on Spark SQL interoperability and mathematical function support.
-He implemented a Spark factorial function in C++ using a lookup table for integers 0–20, returning bigint results and handling out-of-range inputs with NULL, which expanded Spark’s math capabilities through Velox.
-In subsequent work, Arnav added LeftSemiProjectJoin support to the nested loop join, updating output schema and match flag logic, and introduced boolean-to-timestamp casting for Spark SQL.
-His work demonstrated depth in backend development, data engineering, and SQL query optimization, with thorough documentation throughout.
+Arnav Bhattacharjee contributed to the IBM/velox repository by developing three backend features over two months, focusing on Spark SQL interoperability and mathematical functionality.
+He implemented a Spark factorial function in C++ using a lookup table for efficient computation of 0–20 factorials, returning bigint results and handling out-of-range inputs with NULLs.
+In addition, Arnav added LeftSemiProjectJoin support to the nested loop join algorithm, updating output schema and match flag logic for correctness.
+He also introduced boolean-to-timestamp casting in Spark SQL, refining core expression logic and cast hooks.
+His work demonstrated depth in backend development, SQL optimization, and database internals.

 May 2025 monthly summary for IBM/velox.
 Focused on delivering two high-impact features that improve correctness and Spark SQL interoperability under the Velox engine, with clear business value for analytics workloads.